Quantum eigenvalue processing: Introduction

 is an upper bound on Chebyshev polynomials of the second kind $\mathbf{U}_j(x)$, $\widetilde{\mathbf{T}}_k(x)$ are rescaled Chebyshev polynomials of the first kind to be defined in \sec{prelim_cheby_fourier}, and $\norm{\cdot}$ denotes the Euclidean norm for vectors and the spectral norm for operators. \end{customthm}

-The output state of our algorithm \eq{cheby_history} is a state of three quantum registers.
+The output state of our algorithm \eq{cheby_history} resembles those constructed by previous quantum differential equation algorithms.
+See~\cite{Berry2017Differential} for further explanations on how they relate to the history states commonly used in quantum complexity theory.
+Specifically, this is a state of three quantum registers.
 The third register is the system register holding the input state, on which we perform the truncated Chebyshev expansion.
 The first register indicates whether the expansion has shifted indices, whereas the amount of shifting is further recorded in the second register.
 Here, the parameter $\eta$ controls the probability of preparing the Chebyshev partial sum.
 In our applications, we will adjust the parameter $\eta$ (choosing either $\eta=0$ or $\eta=1$) as well as the expansion coefficients $\widetilde{\beta}_k$, so that the resulting history state can be used in QEVE or QEVT respectively.

 The complexity of our algorithm depends on largest size of the input operator under the polynomial basis mapping $\alphaU\geq\max_{j=0,1,\ldots,n-1}\norm{\mathbf{U}_{j}\left(\frac{A}{\alpha_A}\right)}$, which can be further bounded using properties of the input matrix $A$.
 For instance, if $A/\alpha_A=SJS^{-1}$ has a Jordan form decomposition, with $\kappa_S\geq\norm{S}\norm{S^{-1}}$ an upper bound on the \emph{Jordan condition number} and $d_{\max}$ size of the largest Jordan block, then $\alphaU=\mathbf{O}\left(n^{d_{\max}-1}\kappa_S\right)$ grows polynomially as a function in $n$.
 In particular, we have $\alphaU=\mathbf{O}\left(\kappa_S\right)$ if $d_{\max}=1$, resulting in the complexity